wrfchem-leeds/WRFotron/docs/source/index.rst

 Quick start
 ===========
-WRFotron uses pre-built executables on ARC4 from CEMAC.
+WRFotron uses pre-built executables on ARC4 from CEMAC (for University of Leeds users).
 Everything required is loaded in :code:`config.bash`, including Python, NCO, NCL, WPS, WRFMeteo, WRFChem, preprocessors, and ncview.

 1. Log into ARC4, clone the WRFotron repo, and edit the :code:`chainDir` path within :code:`config.bash` if it is not :code:`/nobackup/${USER}/WRFotron`: